 Things to Look Out For

-Don’t buy a manual derma stamp or pen.
+I don’t recommend a manual derma stamp or pen as your only device.
 I’ve purchased one in the past and found it very hard to use because I couldn’t tell how much pressure to apply.

 If this is helpful please share it <3